U.S. natural gas futures slip to one-week low on milder forecasts

 Dec 14 (Reuters) - U.S. natural gas futures eased to a one-week low on Tuesday on forecasts for milder weather and less heating demand over the next two weeks than previously expected.

-That price decline came despite a 3% rise in European gas prices to their highest since hitting a record in early October that should keep U.S. liquefied natural gas (LNG) exports near record highs.
+European gas prices, meanwhile, jumped 13% to a record high on worries about possible supply shortages this winter as Russian exports remain low.
+Rocketing European prices should keep U.S. liquefied natural gas (LNG) exports near record highs.

-That decline cut the premium of March 2021 futures over April 2021 NGH22-J22 to a record low of 6 cents per mmBtu.
-The industry uses the March-April spread, known as the widow maker, to bet on the winter heating season when demand for gas peaks.
+The premium of March 2021 futures over April 2021 NGH22-J22slid to a record low of 6 cents per mmBtu.
+The industry uses the March-April spread to bet on the winter heating season when demand for gas peaks.

-That puts the widow maker close to going into contango with summer contracts trading over winter contracts before winter officially begins on Dec.
-21 with the winter solstice.

-In recent months, global gas prices hit record highs as utilities around the world scrambled for LNG cargoes from the United States and elsewhere to replenish low stockpiles in Europe and meet surging demand in Asia, where energy shortfalls caused power blackouts in China.
+Global gas prices were at record highs as utilities around the world scrambled for LNG cargoes to replenish low stockpiles in Europe and meet surging demand in Asia, where energy shortfalls caused power blackouts in China.

 U.S. futures jumped to a 12-year high in early October but have retreated because the United States has plenty of gas in storage and ample production for winter.
 Overseas prices were trading about 10 times higher than U.S. futures.